 We know that God's Word holds the ultimate power and authority, but has your daily walk been supported or clarified by the words of a friend, a pastor, or an author?
 Please share your views or express your feelings about the power of words to affect our lives.
-Click on "comments" - under the welcome chair - then post your response to the current question or whatever topic you choose.
+Post your response to the current post or whatever topic you choose.

 Sunday, February 13, 2011